 Participants attend a two-day retreat, a one-day mid-year retreat, and nine one-day sessions over a ten-month period.
-Participants will be allowed to miss one full session; however, attendance of the retreats is REQUIRED.
-Outside of scheduled sessions, the Program also requires a time commitment.
-Tuition is $500 and includes retreat lodging, all outings/meals.
+Participants will be allowed to miss one full session; however, attendance at both of the retreats is REQUIRED.
+Tuition is $700 and includes retreat lodging, all outings/meals.
 If you are unable to make this commitment, it is not in your best interest to apply at this time.

 1-Day Mid-Year Retreat